Skip to Content

 For smaller windows, there are 24 to 48 inches or 61 to 122 centimeters of curtain rods for laundry areas or guest bathrooms.
 Regular-sized picture windows benefit from rods at 48 to 84 inches or 122 to 213 centimeters.

 There are more oversized rods, 120 to 170 inches or 305 to 432 centimeters.
-Such curtain rods will be perfect for homes with high ceilings and broader than average windows.
+Oversized rods will be perfect for homes with high ceilings and broader-than-average windows.
 Visit our curtain rod sizes guide for more details.

 Should My Curtains Touch The Floor?

-How a homeowner will hang their curtain panel or drapes will depend on how they want their space to look and other circumstances.
-Although curtains and drapes look their best when touching the floor (this drape style is sometimes known as kiss length), considerations like pets and how much cleaning a homeowner do at home are essential.
+How a homeowner will hang their drapes will depend on how they want their space to look and other circumstances.
+Although these coverings look their best when touching the floor (this drape style is sometimes known as kiss length), considerations like pets and how much cleaning a homeowner does at home are essential.

-Curtains can only stop at the window sill, especially for bay windows with a reading nook or seating.
-At the same time, curtains for smaller windows like laundry rooms or kitchens will not be able to meet the floor at all.
+Panels can only stop at the window sill, especially bay windows with a reading nook or seating.
+At the same time, coverings for smaller windows like laundry rooms or kitchens will not be able to meet the floor at all.
 See pictures of kitchen window curtains on this page.

 How Far Should Curtains Be Off The Floor?

-Same as whether or not a curtain should meet the floor, how far from the floor a curtain will hang is dependent on the homeowner’s personal preference.
-However, some use installing and decorating tips and tricks for curtains that some might want to consider.
+Similar to whether or not a curtain should meet the floor, how far from the floor one will hang is dependent on the homeowner’s personal preference.
+However, some use these installing and decorating tips and tricks to decide.

-For homeowners who want to achieve a long and taller look for their space, the best trick is to ensure the wall and not the window will determine their curtain length.
+For homeowners who want to achieve a long and taller look for their space, the best trick is to ensure the wall and not the window will determine their panel length.

-Many do this trick by almost hanging their curtains two to three inches lower from their ceilings.
+Many do this trick by hanging their coverings two to three inches lower than their ceilings.
 This will add texture to the walls for aesthetic effect and make your space seem taller.
 See our article about how high to hang curtains on this page.

 What Is The Proper Length For Living Room Curtains?